|That's me on the left.|

 I have several passions, reading being right up there on the list.
 My love of reading stems from my mother and father.
 I enjoy reading all types of books including fiction (Pomegranate Soup, A Guide to the Birds of East Africa), memoirs (The Glass Castle, Falling Leaves), classics (Frankenstein, Jane Eyre), modern classics (Rebecca, Murder on the Orient Express) and humor (Me Talk Pretty One Day, My Uncle Oswald).
 It’s rare that I will truly dislike a book, but it happens on occasion (Moby-Dick).

-For the past seven years, I’ve enjoyed being part of a book club where I read books I might never have chosen on my own.
+For the past nine years, I’ve enjoyed being part of a book club where I read books I might never have chosen on my own.
 It expands my reading horizon, and of course, I love just getting together with the girls.
 Our latest gathering spot is The Well-Read Moose, a wonderful bookstore that has a great selection of books as well as a coffee and wine bar!
 Right up my alley!
 Be sure and visit it if you ever find your way to Coeur d’Alene.
 Try the Johnny Appleseed hot apple cider—yum!

 Over the years, my reading habits have evolved.
 While Iused to diligently complete one book before purchasing another one, I have seen the error of my ways and now have stacks and stacks of books in every nook and cranny.
 I love the feel of a real book, and have not yet been converted to an e-reader, although there may be a time in the future when I’ll need one to crank up the font size.
 When I’m not watching Amazing Race or Modern Family, I’m usually diving into another book adventure.